 12.2.
-Magnitude of Permitted Variations. - The magnitude of variations permitted under Sections 12., 12.1., 12.1.1., and 12.1.2.
-Packaging Variations of this regulation shall be those expressly set forth in this regulation and variations such as those contained in the procedures and tables of NIST Handbook 133, "Checking the Net Contents of Packaged Goods."
+Magnitude of Permitted Variations. - The magnitude of package variations of this regulation permitted under Sections 12.
+Variations to be Allowed, 12.1.
+Package Variations, 12.1.1.
+Variations from Declared Net Quantity, and 12.1.2.
+Variations Resulting from Exposure shall be those expressly set forth in this regulation and variations such as those contained in the procedures and tables of NIST Handbook 133, "Checking the Net Contents of Packaged Goods."